HOW TO USE HITCH GUIDANCE WITH HITCH VIEW

 3. When you get close to the trailer coupler, you can select the HITCH VIEW button (if equipped) from your infotainment system screen.
 The icon looks like a trailer hitch with a magnifying glass on top of it.
 Hitch View will bring up a zoomed-in view of your vehicle’s hitch ball and trailer coupler to help make trailer hitching easier.

-- When it is safe to do so, you can briefly check the Hitch View camera display to see the hitch connection while you’re driving forward by pushing the CAMERA icon on your infotainment system.
-On some vehicles, this view will time out after 8 seconds
+4. When it is safe to do so, you can briefly check the Hitch View camera display to see the hitch connection while you’re driving forward by pushing the CAMERA icon on your infotainment system.
+On some vehicles, you can only display camera views briefly while driving.

-4. When your hitch ball is positioned under the trailer coupler, shift into PARK and apply your parking brake.
-On some vehicles, when you shift into PARK while in Hitch View, the parking brake will apply automatically.
+5. When your hitch ball is positioned under the trailer coupler, shift into PARK and apply your parking brake.
+On some vehicles, when you shift into PARK while in Hitch View, the Electric Parking Brake (if equipped) will apply automatically.
 This keeps your vehicle from rolling forward or backward due to an incline or decline when you get out to hitch the trailer.

 - While you’re backing up, if your vehicle is equipped with these features, you may still hear the Rear Park Assist or Rear Cross Traffic Alert feature beeps (or your Safety Alert Seat may pulse, if equipped) when the system detects an object.
 However, the on-screen alerts you usually see with these features won’t show when you’re in Hitch View mode